-9.4 funding
+9.4 Funding

 Funds will be raised primarily through public donations, sponsorships and memberships.
-All monies will be channelled through a Public Fund, and the Tacoma Preservation Society is listed in the Cultural Gifts Register as a Donor Gift Recipient, which satisfies it's not-for-profit objectives.
+All donations will be channelled through a Public Fund, and the Tacoma Preservation Society is listed on the Cultural Gifts Register as a Donor Gift Recipient, which satisfies it's not-for-profit objectives.